cap-js/docs/java/change-tracking.md

 ];
 ```

-This identifier can contain the elements of the entity or a values of to-one associations that are reachable via path.
+This identifier can contain the elements of the entity or values of to-one associations that are reachable via path.
 For example, for a book you can store an author name if you have an association from the book to the author.

-The best candidates for identifier elements are the elements that are insert-only or that do not change often.
+The best candidates for identifier elements are the elements that are insert-only or that don't change often.

-:::warning
+:::warning Stored as-is
 The values of the identifier are stored together with the change log as-is.
 They are not translated and some data types might
-not be formatted per user locale or some requirements e.g. different units of measurement or currencies.
+not be formatted per user locale or some requirements, for example, different units of measurement or currencies.
 You should consider this when you decide what to include in the identifier.
 :::

-### Displaying Changes in the UI
+### Displaying Changes

 The changes of the entity are exposed as an association `changes` that you can use to display the change log in the UI.
-By default, the entity `Changes` will also be auto-exposed, but it will not be writable via OData requests.
+By default, the entity `Changes` is auto-exposed, but it won't be writable via OData requests.

 If you want to display the change log together with the overview of your entity, you need to add the facet
-to the object page that will display the changes:
+to the object page that displays the changes:

 ```cds
 annotate Bookshop.Books with @(